effectivehomeoffice/effectivehomeoffice.com/README.md

 But as we all know, everybody is different.
 So follow this guide with caution.
 Still, we do hope you can find one or two things that improves your work from home experience!

-## Discuss and Contribute

-Ask us anything [on Twitter with #effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice) or [via email at hello@effectivehomeoffice.com](mailto:hello@effectivehomeoffice.com).

-To contribute, create a pull request on [Github](https://github.com/effectivehomeoffice/effectivehomeoffice.com).

 ## Authors

 <img src="images/simon-avatar.png" alt="Simon" width="80" style="float:left; padding: 12px">
-[Simon Harrer](https://twitter.com/simonharrer) is a senior consultant at INNOQ.
+[Simon Harrer](https://twitter.com/simonharrer) is a senior consultant at [INNOQ](https://www.innoq.com).
 As part of a remote mob, he fights everyday out for simple solutions with domain-driven design, fitting architectures such as microservices or monoliths, and clean code in Java, Ruby or even JavaScript.
 Most recently, he wrote the book [Java by Comparison](https://java.by-comparison.com) that helps Java beginners to write cleaner code through before/after comparisons.

 <img src="images/jochen-avatar.png" alt="Jochen" width="80" style="float:left; padding: 12px">
-[Jochen Christ](https://twitter.com/jochen_christ) is a senior consultant at INNOQ.
+[Jochen Christ](https://twitter.com/jochen_christ) is a senior consultant at [INNOQ](https://www.innoq.com).
 He is an expert for Java technologies and cloud architectures.
 He is interested in technical leadership, remote working methods, and badminton.
 Jochen is a speaker at international conferences and enjoys participating in local meetups.

 <div style="clear:both"/>